FalconSoft/Data-Management-Suite/README.md

 ReactiveWorksheets platform is organized into several high level assemblies

 ####Common
- - **ReactiveWorksheets.Common** - common assembly that contains all main interfaces and base classes
+ - **ReactiveWorksheets.Common** - common assembly that contains all main interfaces and base classes used in data virtualization server as well as GUI.

 ####Server
  - **ReactiveWorksheets.Server** - data virtualization server source code